CMSRA1/ICF_Offline_Plotting/README.md

-Included here is the code I use to produce plots for the RA1 Analysis.
+Included here is the code I use to produce plots for the ICF Analysis.

 The Photon/Had/Muon/DiMuon Plot_Producer.py contain the config file which is passed to Btag_8TeV_Plots.py